SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 	Crowdin-->>Fastlane: Get what's new translated csv files deactivate Crowdin
 	participant ASC as App Store Connect
-	Fastlane->>ASC: Create a new AppStore release for the current version if not existing activate ASC
+	Fastlane->>ASC: Create a new App Store release for the current version if not existing activate ASC
 	ASC-->>Fastlane: Get App Store Connect version
 	Fastlane->>ASC: Set translated what's new for this version